phalcon-orphanage/docs/en/db-odm.md

 | `limit`      | Limit the results of the query to results to certain range                                                                                                                                   | `'limit' => 10`                                |
 | `skip`       | Skips a number of results                                                                                                                                                                    | `'skip' => 50`                                 |

-If you have experience with SQL databases, you may want to check the [SQL to Mongo Mapping Chart](https://secure.php.net/manual/en/mongo.sqltomongo.php).
+If you have experience with SQL databases, you may want to check the [SQL to Mongo Mapping Chart][sql_to_mongo].

-<a name='finding-documents-fields'></a>
 ## Querying specific fields
 To query specific fields specific fields from a MongoDB database using the Phalcon ODM, all you need to do is: